sdercolin/vlabeler/readme/plugin-development.md

 - `boolean`: Should be either `true` or `false`.
 - `string`: String value.
 Should not contain line breaks if `multiLine` is `false`.
 Should not be empty if `optional` is `false`.
 You can set `defaultValue` to `file::path/to/file` to load the file's content as the default value.
-- `enum`: Enumerable value described as string or localized string.
+- `enum`: Enumerable value described as string.
 Should be one of the items in `options`.
 - `entrySelector`: **Can only be used in a `macro` type plugin.** Instance of [EntrySelector](../src/jvmMain/kotlin/com/sdercolin/vlabeler/model/EntrySelector.kt) type.
 For detailed usage, see section [Use an entry selector](#use-an-entry-selector).
 An example of valid values follows: